pratyush770/AI_Assistant/README.md

 ## AI Assistant
 **AI Assistant** is a generative AI project built using **Langchain** and **LangGraph**.
 It provides a variety of features to assist users in various tasks, including chatbot interactions, text translation, code assistance, grammar checking, exam tutoring and url/pdf q&a.
-The assistant leverages state-of-the-art AI models, along with **LangGraph** and **custom tools**, to deliver intelligent and helpful responses in each of these areas.
+The assistant leverages state-of-the-art AI models, along with **LangGraph** and **Custom Tools**, to deliver intelligent and helpful responses in each of these areas.
 ## Features
 1. **Chatbot (Enhanced with LangGraph and Custom Tools)**
    Engage in interactive conversations with the AI to answer questions, provide recommendations, or have casual discussions.
 The integration of LangGraph enables advanced reasoning and dynamic workflows, while